-Under the command of Rear Admiral R. L. Burnett, the escort comprised a 'carrier force' (escort carrier Avenger with 10 Hawker Sea Hurricane fighters and three Fairey Swordfish anti-submarine aircraft, and destroyers Achates and Malcolm), and the 'fighting destroyer escort' (light anti-aircraft cruiser Scylla and destroyers Onslow, Onslaught, Opportune, Offa, Ashanti, Eskimo, Somali and Tartar constituting Force ‘A’, and destroyers Milne, Marne, Martin, Meteor, Faulknor, Fury, Impulsive and Intrepid constituting Force ‘B’).
+Under the command of Rear Admiral R. L. Burnett, the escort comprised a 'carrier force' (the escort carrier Avenger with 10 Hawker Sea Hurricane single-engined fighters and three Fairey Swordfish single-engined anti-submarine aircraft, and the destroyers Achates and Malcolm), and the 'fighting destroyer escort' (the light anti-aircraft cruiser Scylla and the destroyers Onslow, Onslaught, Opportune, Offa, Ashanti, Eskimo, Somali and Tartar constituting Force 'A', and destroyers Milne, Marne, Martin, Meteor, Faulknor, Fury, Impulsive and Intrepid constituting Force 'B').

-Close escort was provided by the auxiliary anti-aircraft ‘gunships’ Alynbank and Ulster Queen, corvettes Bergamot, Bryony, Bluebell and Camellia, anti-submarine trawlers Cape Argona, Cape Mariato, Daneman and St Kenan, and minesweepers Gleaner, Harrier and Sharpshooter.
+Close escort was provided by the auxiliary anti-aircraft 'gunships' Alynbank and Ulster Queen, the corvettes Bergamot, Bryony, Bluebell and Camellia, the anti-submarine trawlers Cape Argona, Cape Mariato, Daneman and St Kenan, and the minesweepers Gleaner, Harrier and Sharpshooter.

-More distant cover was provided by Vice Admiral S. S. Bonham-Carter’s 'cruiser covering force' (heavy cruisers Norfolk, Suffolk and London) and Vice Admiral Sir Bruce Fraser’s 'distant covering force' (battleships Anson and Duke of York, light cruiser Jamaica and destroyers Bramham, Broke, Campbell, Keppel, Mackay and Montrose).
+More distant cover was provided by Vice Admiral S. S. Bonham-Carter’s 'cruiser covering force' (the heavy cruisers Norfolk, Suffolk and London) and Vice Admiral Sir Bruce Fraser’s 'distant covering force' (the battleships Anson and Duke of York, the light cruiser Jamaica and the destroyers Bramham, Broke, Campbell, Keppel, Mackay and Montrose).

-Two other elements of the British operation were the heavy cruiser Cumberland, light cruiser Sheffield, and destroyers Amazon, Bulldog, Cowdray, Echo, Eclipse, Oakley, Venomous, Windsor and Worcester carrying reinforcements and stores to Spitsbergen, where they waited in case they were needed to support ‘EM’ (ii), and submarines Shakespeare, Sturgeon (returned to port with mechanical problems), Tigris, Tribune, Unique, Unrivalled, Unshaken and Free Norwegian Uredd patrolling off northern Norway (three) and the Lofoten islands group (four), as well as the Free French submarine Rubis.
+Two other elements of the British operation were the heavy cruiser Cumberland, the light cruiser Sheffield and the destroyers Amazon, Bulldog, Cowdray, Echo, Eclipse, Oakley, Venomous, Windsor and Worcester carrying reinforcements and stores to Spitsbergen, where they waited in case they were needed to support 'EM' (ii), and the submarines Shakespeare, Sturgeon (returned to port with mechanical problems), Tigris, Tribune, Unique, Unrivalled, Unshaken and Free Norwegian Uredd patrolling off northern Norway (three) and the Lofoten islands group (four), as well as the Free French Rubis.

-On 9 September the Kriegsmarine despatched an interception force under the command of Vizeadmiral Oskar Kummetz: this comprised the pocket battleship Admiral Scheer, heavy cruiser Admiral Hipper, light cruiser Köln, and the destroyers Richard Beitzen, Z 23, Z 27, Z 29 and Z 30 of Kapitän Gottfried Pönitz’s 8th Zerstörer-Flottille.
+On 9 September the Kriegsmarine despatched an interception force under the command of Vizeadmiral Oskar Kummetz: this comprised the 'pocket battleship' Admiral Scheer, the heavy cruiser Admiral Hipper, the light cruiser Köln and the destroyers Richard Beitzen, Z-23, Z-27, Z-29 and Z-30 of Kapitän Gottfried Pönitz’s 8th Zerstörer-Flottille.
 The surface ships were soon recalled when the strength of the British escort and covering forces was appreciated.
 Also at sea was a force of 12 U-boats in the form of U-88, U-225, U-377, U-378, U-403, U-405, U-408, U-435, U-457, U-589, U-592 and U-703.

 On 13 September Korvettenkapitän Reinhard von Hymmen’s U-408 sank the 7,191-ton US Oliver Ellsworth and 3,559-ton Soviet Stalingrad.

-On 13/14 September Sea Hurricane fighters from the escort carrier Avenger shot down five German aircraft, though four Sea Hurricane machines were lost, three of them to ‘friendly’ fire; the pilots were all rescued.
+On 13/14 September, Sea Hurricane fighters launched from the escort carrier Avenger shot down five German aircraft, though four Sea Hurricane machines were lost, three of them to 'friendly fire'; the pilots were all rescued.
 During the night of 13/14 September U-408 torpedoed the 8,992-ton British tanker Atheltemplar, which later had to be abandoned.
 In the afternoon, in a renewed attack, the I/KG 26 lost 12 aircraft and seven crews, and the III/KG 26 eight aircraft and seven crews, but the 6,049-ton US Mary Luckenbach exploded after being hit.
-Aided by Fairey Swordfish anti-submarine aircraft of the FAA’s No. 825 Squadron operating from Avenger, the destroyer Onslow sank Korvettenkapitän Hans-Joachim Horrer’s U-589.
+Aided by Swordfish anti-submarine aircraft of the Fleet Air Arm’s No. 825 Squadron operating from Avenger, the destroyer Onslow sank Korvettenkapitän Hans-Joachim Horrer’s U-589.

-Now escorted by the Soviet destroyers Gremyashchiy, Kuybyshev, Sokrushitelnyi and Uritskiy, and British minesweepers Britomart, Halcyon, Hazard and Salamander, the convoy lost the 5,446-ton US Kentucky.
+Now escorted by the Soviet destroyers Gremyashchy, Kuybyshev, Sokrushitelny and Uritsky, and British minesweepers Britomart, Halcyon, Hazard and Salamander, the convoy lost the 5,446-ton US Kentucky.
 The 6,458-ton Panamanian Troubador was damaged by bombs and had to be beached in the Kola inlet, where she was broken up.